The Warao indigenous community in Venezuela have suffered widespread

 they have been living for centuries, seems counterproductive,

-particularly coming from an oil company.
+particularly coming from fossil fuel corporation.

 ‘Local NGOs are, paradoxically, often funded by oil companies.’